 The first words of the New Testament (Matthew 1:1-17) trace the biblical history from Abraham (Genesis 12) to David (1-2 Samuel) to the Exile (2 Kings) and on to the birth of Jesus the Christ.
-Basic knowledge of this history is not just a prerequisite for comprehending the Gospel of Matthew; it also holds the key to a better understanding of what God is communicating to us in the New Testament.
+A basic knowledge of this history is presumed for comprehending the Gospel of Matthew, and necessary for an informed understanding of what God is communicating to us in the New Testament.

-The 'Historical Backbone of the Bible' is not just a project but a journey designed specifically for you to delve into God's 'Story.'
-It will equip you to find your bearings and direction in life and grow toward spiritual maturity.
+The "Historical Backbone of the Bible" is a project to get you into God's 'Story' so you can find your bearings and direction for life, and grow toward spiritual maturity.

-Below, I recommend portions of the Old Testament that follow the historical framework in Matthew 1.
-You will note that the Old Testament documents do not relate much of the history between the Exile and the birth of Jesus (approximately 400 B.C. to 4 B.C.).
-Nevertheless, this history was well-known to the readers of Matthew's Gospel and is well-attested in other historical records.
-This era is often called the 'Inter-Testamental' period because it is between the Old and New Testaments.
-During this time, there was the conquest of Israel by the Greeks (initially under Alexander the Great), followed by the Romans, who were politically and militarily dominant during the history of the New Testament.
+Below I suggest portions of the Old Testament which follow the historical framework in Matthew 1.
+You will note that much of the history between the Exile and the birth of Jesus (approximately 400 B.C. to 4 B.C.) is not related in the Old Testament documents.
+Nevertheless, this history was well-known to the readers of Matthew's Gospel, and is well attested in other historical records.
+This period is often called the 'Inter-Testamental' period because it is between the Old and New Testaments.
+During this time, there was the conquest of Palestine by the Greeks (initially under Alexander the Great) followed by the Romans who were politically and militarily dominant during the history of the New Testament.

-When reading the Bible, it's beneficial to cover larger portions.
-Instead of just reading a few verses here and there, try to read whole chapters and sections.
-This approach allows you to grasp the 'storyline' of God's 'Story' more effectively.
+The recommended reading of the Bible covers 370 chapters.
+Be a "big" reader - don't just read a few verses here and there; read whole chapters and sections.
+Get to know God's 'Story'.

-Remember, the pace of your reading is in your hands.
-Don't read too much at once; otherwise, you will tire and give up.
-Don't read too little at once; otherwise, you won't get the 'storyline.'
-If, for example, you read 4 chapters/day, 6 days/week, this will take about 15 weeks; if you read more, it will take less time.
+Don't read too much at once, otherwise you will tire and give up.
+Don't read too little at once, otherwise you won't get the 'story-line'.
+If, for example, you read 4 chapters/day, 6 days/week, this will take about 15 weeks; if you read more it will take less time.
 Choose your own pace with a view to comprehension and sustainability.

-It will be helpful to read a translation of the Bible that is in the 'language of your heart,' meaning either a version in modern English or a version in your own 'native' language if that is not English.
+It will be helpful to read a translation of the Bible that is in the 'language of your heart' meaning either a version in modern English, or a version in your own 'native' language, if that is not English.

 I strongly encourage you to read in partnership with others.
-You can do this by regularly getting together for coffee or a meal or talking on the telephone.
-This way, you can share your observations and questions and encourage one another.
+You can do this by getting together for coffee or a meal, or talking on the telephone, regularly.
+In this way, you can share some of your observations and questions, and encourage one another.

-If you are reading the Bible for the first time, your primary goal is to learn something about the relationship of major biblical characters with significant historical events and to get a sense that this is God's 'Story' as he continues to act through history for the recovery of the earth and its inhabitants.
+If you are reading the Bible for the first time, your primary goal is to learn something of the relationship of major biblical characters with significant historical events, and to get a sense that this is God's 'Story' as he continues to act through history for the recovery of the earth and its inhabitants.
 Don't get bogged down or side-tracked.
 If you have difficulties or questions, write them down for later.
-Read to get a working knowledge of the larger 'Story.'
+Read to get a working knowledge of the larger 'Story'.